Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Plot

-Benjamin Barker, a barber, arrives in London, accompanied by the young sailor Anthony Hope ("No Place Like London").
-He explains that fifteen years earlier, he was falsely convicted and exiled to Australia for life by the cruel and corrupt Judge Turpin, who lusted after Barker's wife Lucy.
-Barker, having escaped from his prison, adopts the alias "Sweeney Todd" and returns to his old Fleet Street shop, situated above Nellie Lovett's meat pie shop, where she sells self-proclaimed terrible pies ("Worst Pies in London").
-Lovett tells him that after he was sent to prison, Turpin raped Lucy, who then poisoned herself with arsenic ("Poor Thing").
-Todd vows revenge and re-opens his barbershop after Mrs. Lovett, who loves him unrequitedly, presents him with his old straight razors ("My Friends").
+In 1846, Benjamin Barker, a barber, arrives in London, accompanied by the young sailor Anthony Hope.
+A flashback reveals that sixteen years prior, Benjamin was falsely convicted and exiled to Australia by the corrupt Judge Turpin, who lusted after Benjamin's wife, Lucy ("No Place Like London").
+Benjamin adopts the alias "Sweeney Todd" and returns to his old shop on Fleet Street, situated above Nellie Lovett's failing meat pie shop ("The Worst Pies in London").
+Recognizing Benjamin, Mrs. Lovett tells him that once he was exiled, Turpin raped Lucy at a masquerade ball in his home and drove her to suicide before adopting the couple's daughter, Johanna, as his ward ("Poor Thing").
+Todd vows revenge and re-opens his barbershop after Mrs. Lovett, who is unrequitedly in love with him, presents him with his old straight razors ("My Friends").